TodePond/TodePondDotCom/wikiblogarden/learn/dynamicland/readme.md

 Multiple times, I asked this person if I could share what they said publicly, so that:

-1. Other people could join in, and benefit as I had.
+1. Other people can join in, and benefit like me.
-2. I could make a public archive of the useful information.
+2. I can archive the useful information.

 But unfortunately they didn't respond to those requests.